Jöns Gerekesson: Biography

 It is not known when Jöns Gerekesson was born.
 His uncle, Peder Jensen Lodehat, was Bishop of Roskilde, Denmark and Chancellor to the Scandinavian queen, Margareta.
-Jöns studied at the University of Cologne and then worked as a canon in Aarhus before he became chancellor to the Scandinavian King Eric of Pomerania.
+Jöns studied at the University of Paris, graduating in 1401, and the University of Prague, where he graduated in 1404.
+He then worked as a canon in Aarhus before he became chancellor to the Scandinavian King Eric of Pomerania.
 On the death of the archbishop Henrik Karlsson (1408), the King appointed Jöns to take his place, despite protests from the cathedral chapter.
 Jöns was of Danish descent and had no connection to Uppsala.
-Jöns cared mainly for his own pleasure, and left his duties to the chapter.
 He held parties with female company, and lived a life of luxury and abundance.

 He took a young woman from Stockholm as a mistress who bore him two children.
 Finally, the chapter complained to Pope Martin V and, after an investigation, in 1421 the Pope dismissed him from office.
 In 1426 he entered the duties of bishop of Skálholt, Iceland, and was formally ordained in 1430.
 Three years after being ordained, he was murdered.
 According to a later entry in an Icelandic annal, this was done by two Icelandic chieftains, Þorvarðr Loptsson and Teitur Gunnlaugsson.
 Their motive was partly revenge for acts of violence done to them by the bishop's retainers who had robbed them and subsequently taken them as prisoners to Skálholt where they were forced to perform menial labour which was an intense humiliation for men of their standing.